nathankcc55/nathankcc55/README.md

 ### Introduction 👋

 Welcome!
 I'm Nathan.
-Currently an Economics graduate from the University of Southern California.
+I am an Economics graduate from the University of Southern California.
 I am interested in Economics, Econometrics, and Data Analytics.

 - Querying with SQL
 - Developing dashboards using Tableau